-This type of encoding and decoding is performed by the PHP built-in functions, urlencode() and urldecode(), respectively.
-We can prefer this type when we need to send the URL to the query string submitted from the form.
+For performing this type of encoding or decoding, the PHP built-in functions urlencode() and urldecode() are used.
+We can prefer this type when we need to send the data submitted from the form to the URL query string.

 This functions will replace the special characters except (_), (-) and (.) that occurs in the given URL with %[hex code]; space will be replaced with ‘+’ character.

 <?php $url = "https://phppot.com/home.php?name=all about php"; $encodedUrl = urlencode($url); // returns http%3A%2F%2Fphppot.com%2Fhome.php%3Fname%3Dall+about+php echo $encodedUrl; // returns https://phppot.com/home.php?name=all about php echo urldecode($encodedUrl); ?>